You are now in the main content area

 Banners for TRS3 - 6

-Housing and migration
+Sub-Theme: Housing and Migration

-The 'Housing and migration' sub-theme explores the impact of the rapid increase in immigration on the housing market in various regions of Canada and the challenges that immigrants, refugees and international students encounter in securing housing.
+This sub-theme explores the impact of the rapid increase in immigration on the housing market in various regions of Canada and the challenges that immigrants, refugees and international students encounter in securing housing.

 BD-branding-line-yellow - 3